EscuelaCryptoES/hard-react-app/README.md

-# Hardhat React App from EscuelaCryptoES
+# Hardhat React App from EscuelaCryptoES with ethers.js

 This repository contains a forked Hardhat project that is a sample project that you can use as the starting point for your Ethereum project.